 Resources and Collection

-The AFL Umpire Resources and Collection page is filled with posts about the Australian Football League and the many connecting associations.
+Our AFL Umpires Resources and Collection is filled with posts about the Australian Football League and the many connecting associations.
 Links to contacts, rules, training and the personalities of AFL Umpires at all levels.

 Australian Rules Football, sometimes called “Aussie Rules”, “AFL” or just “footy” is a game first played in Australia in 1858 but having its roots in Gaelic Football, Rugby and a game played by the indigenous Australians called Marngrook.
 Today, Aussie Rules is the largest professional sport in Australia and is played in many countries throughout the world including Canada, USA, South Africa, the UK, Papua New Guinea, Ireland and Japan.